 COVERAGE: Pac-12 Networks

-The action will start at 8 p.m. on Friday and 3 p.m. on Sunday and will be broadcast on Pac-12 Networks.
+The action starts at 7 p.m. on Friday and 5 p.m. on Sunday, and both games will be broadcasted on Pac-12 Networks.

 Contact Alexandre Bucquet at bucqueta ‘at’ stanford.edu.